-Our highly regarded medical staff at Marina Del Rey Hospital has a lot of surgical experience and is trained to ensure the safety of our patients.
+Our highly regarded medical staff at Cedars-Sinai Marina del Rey Hospital has a lot of surgical experience and is trained to ensure the safety of our patients.

 Because of an illness or even an injury, the elbow can be damaged and worn out.
-If this happens, strength in that arm decreases and there could be constant pain.
-If normal medication doesn’t work, an elbow replacement surgery might be needed.
+If this happens, strength in that arm decreases, and there could be constant pain.
+If normal medication doesn’t work, and elbow replacement surgery might be needed.

 Elbow replacement surgery is the procedure in which the joint is replaced with an artificial implant in order for the patient to be relieved of discomfort and regain mobility in the arm.